DJBrito17/DTSC-691-Custom-ML-Project/README.md

 # DTSC-691-Capstone
 In this project I built a baseball stat predictor.

-**Changes were made due to limited time and issues with trying to run a successful LSTM model.
+**NOTE: Changes were made due to limited time and issues with trying to run a successful LSTM model.
 Switched to Decision Tree and Linear Regression Models and compared them.**

 Project Steps:
 1. Build a webscraper and collect player data from www.baseball-reference.com into 2 datasets (1 for pitchers & 1 for batters)